Andre Novoa

-Andre Seabra Real Sampaio da Novoa (born 1 July 1985) is a Portuguese game designer, musician, and former cultural geographer.
-He has lived in the USA and the UK, and is currently based in Lisbon Portugal.
-He is the founder of Games Omnivorous, an award-winning publisher and design studio for tabletop role-playing game.
+Andre Seabra Real Sampaio da Novoa is a Portuguese game designer, musician, and former cultural geographer.
+He has lived in the United States and the United Kingdom, and is currently based in Lisbon Portugal.
+He is the founder of Games Omnivorous, a publisher and design studio for tabletop role-playing games.

 Education

 Novoa received a B.A. in history and a M.A. in anthropology from the University of Lisbon in 2009, where he studied bands and musicians on the road.
 In 2010, he moved to the United Kingdom where he completed a PhD in social and cultural geography at Royal Holloway, University of London supervised by Tim Cresswell with a critical analysis of mobility and social class in the European Union.
 For this work, he was the recipient of the award Best Young Anthropology by the Portuguese Association of Anthropology in 2018.

 After that, Novoa has written about contemporary identities, extraterrestrial life, and space.
 He has worked in a major ERC academic grant called "The Colour of Labour", on how labour influences processes of racialization.
-Currently, he gives intensive courses on "Games, Society & Culture", exploring contemporary themes such as identities, religion, neo-liberalism and nationalism through the lenses of games and gaming.

 As an anthropologist and geographer Novoa studied travels and considered them ritual passages for the researcher, concerning both a passage to participate in a foreign culture but also to becoming an established researcher".